The BIM approach

 Modelling the most elaborate textures was done from the Archicad rendering engine: the CineRender.
 In the same way as Revit, the level of difficulty varied according to the complexity of the texture: metallic aspects, fresnel effects, reliefs, etc.

 The advantage of ArchiCAD is that CineRender is a very high-performance rendering engine, so the user can stay within the software and observe the aesthetic qualities of the product, without having to open up a third-party software program, so it’s easier to view the textures.

-When it became involved in a second phase, the team in charge of modeling in ArchiCad suggested to Alucobond to allow the user to download by packs: several shades of the same line available at a single time.
+Upon its involvment in the second phase, the team in charge of modeling in ArchiCad suggested to Alucobond to allow users a download by packs: several shades of the same line could be downloaded in one go.

-This simpler operation was adopted by the modeling team for Revit.
+This simpler operation was adopted by the modelling team for Revit.

 Modeling of the panels